osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 # Troubleshooting
 The following section contains solutions to known issues as well as instructions for reporting problems with the graphical editor.

+## Undo/Redo is Unavailable After Opening or Closing AADL Source Files
+After opening or closing AADL source files, the undo and redo commands in the graphical editor are disabled.
+To workaround, either open the AADL source files before making changes or undo or redo operations as necessary before opening AADL source files.

 ## Build Automatically
 *Project->Build Automattically* must be enabled.
 If it is not enabled, the graphical editor will not function properly.